mallakshat/EpigeneticQuasispecies/README.md

 The scripts to generate fitness landscapes are -

-CreatingLandscapes_Main.R (to create a set of correlated fitness landscapes which form the main part of the paper) CreatingLandscapes_HoC.R (following the house of cards model to create a set of uncorrelated landscapes)
+CreatingLandscapes_Main.R (to create a set of correlated fitness landscapes which form the main part of the paper), and CreatingLandscapes_HoC.R (following the house of cards model to create a set of uncorrelated landscapes)

 We focus on landscapes with 5-loci in this work, but the number of loci can be easily changed by changing the parameter L in either script.
 The degree of ruggedness of the landscape (another critical feature in the work) can also be tuned by changing the strength of epistatic interactions in either script.